* Fed tapers purchases by $10 bln a month, keeps rates low

 The CBOE Volatility Index or VIX, Wall Street’s barometer of anxiety, slid 14.9 percent to end at 13.80.

-Energy companies’ shares helped lead both the Dow and the S&P 500 higher as oil prices gained.
-Shares of Exxon Mobil XOM.N> gained 2.9 percent to close at $99.54, after hitting an an all-time intraday high of $99.95.
+Energy companies’ stocks helped lead both the Dow and the S&P 500 higher as oil prices gained.
+Shares of Exxon Mobil XOM.N> gained 2.9 percent to close at $99.54, after hitting an all-time intraday high of $99.95.

 Tech underperformed the broader market, with shares of Jabil Circuit Inc tumbling 20.5 percent to $15.67 a day after it forecast current-quarter results way below Wall Street’s estimates.
 The outlook weighed on other companies in the technology space, including Apple Inc, which slipped 0.8 percent to $550.77.

 Shares of Ford Motor Co dropped 6.3 percent to $15.65 after the No. 2 U.S. automaker warned on Wednesday that the cost of launching new vehicles and a deteriorating Venezuelan economy would take a bite out of its 2014 pretax profit.

 Volume was well above average for the month.
 About 8.1 billion shares changed hands on U.S. exchanges, above the 6.1 billion average so far this month, according to data from BATS Global Markets.